wl415/R-codes/README.md

 The test is quite primitive and canot provide exact probability.
 However, I believe this is still an improvement from judging by feel when looking at Q-Q plot.
 The table is created by Monte-carlo simulation with 1e5 repeats on each sample size.
 While the values are slightly different from the previous table(2), for n>10 I have used more samples than the previous table(repeats = 1e5/n), therefore should be more reliable.
 The method to compute the x-value on the Q-Q plot is also different from the method used in (2).
+The table contains 3<=n<=200, for larger number of samples, the default is to use n=200 as an approximation, while it is possible to generate significant values with the code provided.
+If you really want more accurate p-value, instead of what was provided, it is also possible to generate a simulation that you can compare your r^2 against to approximate for p-value.

 Do I believe people should use this test? absolutely not, at least for testing for normality.
 The test is prettymuch equivalent to shapiro-francia test which uses the test statistic r^4, and there are packages out there that will provide the exact probability.
 If people wants to be more relaxed,